jazzband/wagtailmenus/docs/source/index.rst

 wagtailmenus is an open-source extension for `Wagtail CMS
 <https://github.com/torchbox/wagtail>`_ to help you define, manage and render menus in a consistent, yet flexible way.

-The current version is tested for compatiblily with the following:
+The current version is tested for compatibility with the following:

 - Wagtail versions 1.10 to 2.0
 - Django versions 1.10 to 2.0